-- 1. To promote the health, safety, and well-being of the children. - We establish safety inside and outside meeting the children's needs and emotions. - We encourage the children to walk inside and enjoy running when they are outside; we set up our rooms daily for the children's success via their interests; we put out materials in a way that the children will not trip or fall. - We cover all open plugs to keep safety a priority. - We assure the children can be physically active outside within our We provide the children with age-appropriate playgrounds to establish their physical active time is met. - We establish a foundation for healthy eating by offering the children their choice of snack and how much they would like to have at each sitting. - We help the children to self-regulate and choose their activity.
+- 1. To promote the health, safety, and well-being of the children. - We establish safety inside and outside ensuring the children oversee their basic needs and emotions. - We encourage the children to walk inside and keep the running for outside; we set up our rooms for the children's success via their interests; we put out materials in a way that the children will not trip or fall. - We cover all open plugs to keep safety a priority. - We ensure the children can be physically active outside within our age-appropriate playgrounds. - We establish a foundation for healthy eating by offering the children their choice of snack and how much they would like to have at each sitting. - Children can self-regulate and choose their activity.
 We strive to have children manage their own emotions. - We create many stimulating, safe environments to choose from.
-We expand on the children's interests when noticing they are having questions about subjects.
-We assist when needed. - Staff familiarize themselves with each child's file to sign any plan that is in place for allergies or restrictions.
-We also ask families for a picture of their child, providing new staff a way to recognize children.
+We expand on the children's interests when we see they are having questions about subjects.
+We help when needed. - Staff familiarize themselves with each child's file for any needs/allergies, signing any plan that is in place for allergies or restrictions.
+We also ask families for a picture of their child for the child's file, ensuring new staff would recognize children as well.